Should I Use Training Wheels?

-In a showdown between the classic “Training Wheels”, and the new kid on the block “Balance Bike”, which would be better at teaching your child to ride a bike?
+There’s the old way of learning to ride a bike – training wheels.
+And then there’s the new way – a balance bike!
+Which is better at teaching your child to ride a bike?
 As balance bike experts, we know that balance bikes make learning to ride a bike super easy.
 But do training wheels offer the same benefit?
 Spoiler Alert.
 NO. THEY.
 DON’T.

-We’re on a mission to eliminate the commonly held belief that kids NEED training wheels.
+We’re on a mission to help parents understand that kids don’t need training wheels.
 Not only do they NOT need training wheels, their riding experience is much more enjoyable and a lot less frustrating and anxiety-ridden without them.
 Ironically, training wheels don’t train.
-Mind-blowing, right??
+Mind-blowing, right?

 “But I learned to ride on training wheels and did just fine!
 What’s wrong with them?”
 We hear this all the time and understand your perspective.
 We learned to ride using training wheels as well!
 But just like streaming music and smart phones and online shopping, we embrace more efficient and time-saving means of accomplishing everyday tasks.
 Enter the BALANCE BIKE.